The A3 report: Lean Management, a problem-solving solution

 The co-development workshop relies on this 6-stage structure to yield results.

 The co-development method has many benefits:

-Use the Co-development template to report on the exchanges and share with other team members.
+Use the Co-development Template to report on the exchanges and share with other team members.

 Whether acting as coach, client, or consultant, everyone can take part and give others food for thought with ideas, drawings and documents.

-Each stage is listed in this template, which is customizable according to the group and everyone’s personal requirements.
+Each stage is listed in this Template, which is customizable according to the group and everyone’s personal requirements.

-The Board is available to all asynchronously after the session, where everyone can find all the exchanges and ideas for future reference if necessary.
+Board is available to all asynchronously after the session, where everyone can find all the exchanges and ideas for future reference if necessary.